 They have a free tier as well as paid tiers for meta users, but the free version rocks and you can design good images.

 Check back for updates, as this list is growing over time with more of the best graphic design tools & apps!
-Graphic designers, agencies, digital creatives and entrepreneurs can all get started today and create the things that you need to make your online presence sleek and sharp.
+Graphic designers, agencies, digital creatives and entrepreneurs can all get started today and create the things that you need to make your online presence sleek and sharp in 2021 and beyond.